kissg1988/seafile-openwrt/README.md

 <code>./scripts/feeds install -a -p seafile</code>

-* Run <code>make menuconfig</code> and select the package <code>Networking -> seafile-server</code> to compile as a module ('M' marker).
+* Run <code>make menuconfig</code> and select the package <code>Networking -> seafile-server</code> to compile as a package ('M' marker).
 This will also make all the required dependencies to be packaged.
 Exit and save the configuration.

 * Finally, start compiling the packages: